dkirkby/E4S/projects/DSP.md

 ```
 Calculate and print the results of both of these methods when your setup is relatively quiet.
 Notice how similar they are!
 This is another demonstration that the two domains contain equivalent information, and a consequence of [Parseval's theorem](https://en.wikipedia.org/wiki/Parseval's_theorem).

-The first method calculates the [variance](https://en.wikipedia.org/wiki/Variance) of your averaged time-domain samples.
+The first method calculates the [variance](https://en.wikipedia.org/wiki/Variance) of your averaged time-domain samples, i.e. the squared width of a histogram of the samples.
 The second method calculates the average power over all (positive) frequencies, i.e. excluding the `i=0` DC component and and the `i >= NMEASURE/2` (negative) frequencies that are redundant by symmetry.

 Observe typical noise levels when your environment is quiet, then add a line near the top of your program to record the typical level:
 ```